Skip to main content

 Steps to take in case of passive region loss

-Based on all the limitations and requirements, you can consider the Recovery Point Objective (RPO) and Recovery Time Objective (RTO) in case of a disaster recovery to help with the risk assessment.
+Based on all the limitations and requirements outlined in this article, you can consider the Recovery Point Objective (RPO) and Recovery Time Objective (RTO) in case of a disaster recovery to help with the risk assessment.

-The RTO can be considered for the failover and failback procedures, both resulting in a functional state.
+The RTO can be considered for the failover and failback procedures, both of which result in a functional state.

-• failover has an RTO of < 1 minute to restore a functional state, excluding DNS considerations.
+• failover has an RTO of < 1 minute to restore a functional state, excluding DNS reconfiguration and Networking considerations.

 info

 • Familiarize yourself with our Amazon Elastic Kubernetes Service (EKS) setup guide.
-This showcases an example blueprint setup in AWS by utilizing the managed EKS and VPC peering for a dual-region setup with Terraform.
+This showcases an example blueprint setup in AWS that utilizes the managed EKS and VPC peering for a dual-region setup with Terraform.

-• The concepts in the guide are mainly cloud-agnostic and the guide can be adopted to other cloud providers.
+• The concepts in the guide are mainly cloud-agnostic, and the guide can be adopted by other cloud providers.

 • Familiarize yourself with the operational procedure to understand how to proceed in the case of a total region loss and how to prepare yourself to ensure smooth operations.